Graduate School of Economics

 Completion Accreditation and Degree Conferment Policy (Diploma Policy)

-(Doctoral Program)
+(Doctoral course)

 Curriculum Formulation and Implementation Policy (Curriculum Policy)

-<Educational Content>
+<Educational content>

 1. Developing problem-solving skills

-2. Master’s Thesis supervision and evaluation
+2. Master’s Thesis Guidance and evaluation of

-1. Educational methods that support the systematic acquisition of specialized knowledge and analytical tools
+1. Educational methods that support the systematic acquisition of specialized knowledge and analytical tools.

 2. Promoting active learning